mgedmin/bootable-iso/README.md

 2. Boot it in KVM

     ```
+    sudo setfacl -m user:mg:rw
-    sudo kvm -m 2048 -hdb /dev/sdb
+    kvm -m 2048 -drive format=raw,readonly,file=/dev/sdb
     ```

-   You need sudo to let KVM access the block device, and you need at least 2 GB of RAM.
+   You need at least 2 GB of RAM.

+   Note: arrow keys do not work on Ubuntu 17.10, but you can use Ctrl-N/Ctrl-P to select GRUB menu entries.

 3. When you're done testing, mount the device again with